 Peninsula Medical School uses the Graduate Medical School Admissions Test (GAMSAT) as the entrance requirement for non-direct school leavers.
 GAMSAT assesses your academic aptitude for the study of medicine.
 Results from the test are the only academic qualification that will affect the shortlisting process and previous qualifications will not be considered.
 The results are valid for 2 years.

 GAMSAT is a 5 ½ hour written test that assesses your reasoning in Humanities, Social Science, Biological Science, Physical Science and Written Communication.
 As this test only assesses academic aptitude, if you're successful you'll still need to show us at interview that you have the appropriate personal qualities to train and practise as a doctor.

 If you'd like to know more or to register for the test, please visit the GAMSAT website.

 Below are examples of the score thresholds applied in previous admissions cycles.

 Peninsula Medial School welcomes and encourages applications from suitably qualified international students who are either self-funded, supported by scholarships from their respective governments, or sponsored by scholarship programmes operated by the British Council and similar funding bodies.

-In addition international applicants need to be fully proficient in English Language.
-If English is your first language we will accept your home country’s equivalent of a GCSE grade A/8 in English Language providing it is at Level C1 or above according to the Common European Framework of Reference (CEFR).
+In addition, international applicants need to be fully proficient in the English language.
+If English is your first language, we will accept your home country’s equivalent of a GCSE grade A/8 in English Language providing it is at Level C1 or above according to the Common European Framework of Reference (CEFR).
 Students whose first language is not English must demonstrate proficiency in the English language by achieving one of the following qualifications:

 Selection and admissions process